Vietnam travel guide

 A visit to UNESCO World Heritage site of Ha Long Bay is highly recommended, especially as the region has just been announced as one of the new 7 Wonders of Nature.
 Halong Bay is in the north of Vietnam and is to the east of Hanoi by 170km in the Quáng Ninh province.
 Many visitors are drawn to Halong for a glimpse of the everyday life played out on the floating houses and villages, where entire families live.
 Visitors can also discover the ancient rock formations and the various activities and adventures that can be enjoyed both on water and within the many caves.

-The name Halong Bay actually translates as the “bay of the descending Dragon” and legend has it that a dragon was sent to protect the Vietnamese from invaders, which breathed jewels of fire into the bay, creating the many islands.
+The name Halong Bay actually translates as the “bay of the Descending Dragon” and legend has it that a dragon was sent to protect the Vietnamese from invaders, which breathed jewels of fire into the bay, creating the many islands.
 Many locals, especially the older generation believe the dragon still resides in the waters.

-By far the most popular activity on Halong Bay itself has to be a cruise and there are options to suit all travellers and all budgets.
+By far the most popular activity on Halong Bay itself has to be a cruise and there are options to suit all travelers and all budgets.
 Choose from luxurious cruisers with well-appointed cabins and exceptional Vietnamese cuisine, to traditional fully-restored sailing junks and French colonial steamer type cruise boats.
 All operate trips ranging from a few hours to a few weeks; the choice is yours.

 Rent A Junk – Stay overnight or a least a few hours aboard a traditional junk on Halong Bay.
 Gawp at some of the 1,969 limestone islands which rise up from the waters.
 Routes are monitored and visitors will need to buy a ticket and choose a route around the bay.
 Route one is Thien Cung Grotto and Dau Go Cave.
 Route two will visit Sung Sot Cave and route three will explore Su Tu Bien Islet.
 The choice is yours!